toma-vlad/electrodynamic-simulations/README.md

 Since we are dealing with a statistical ensemble, we look for collective behaviour through means.
 There are two kinds of means done in this script.

-- Timewise: the relevant quantities are averaged using [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl)
+- Time-wise: the relevant quantities are averaged using [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl)
 ```
 function Particle_Avg(M,J)
     [ThreadsX.sum(getproperty(M[i][t], J)